 If your Mac won’t recognize the USB flash drive, I suggest you to unmount the disk: Click on Unmount button > unplug the flash drive > wait about 10~15 seconds > plug flash drive back in.
 Next, try to access the flash drive again.

 These steps are very important.
-If you haven’t ticked the option, flash drive would not show up on desktop or Finder.
+If you haven’t ticked the specific options, flash drive would not show up on Mac desktop or Finder.

-Many authors are recommending to reset NVRAM or PRAM, but it does little to help.
-The method mainly solve some basic problems, such as wrong time, question mark icon, strange mouse scrolling speed, etc. When resetting SMC, you can fix external devices are not recognized and USB ports are not working issue.
+Many authors are recommending to reset SMC (System Management Controller), but it does little to help.
+The method mainly solves some basic problems, such as power/temperature/fan/keyboard and other component issues.
+But it is still worth a try to fix external devices that are not recognized on Mac by resetting SMC.

-Why USB flash drive is in Disk Utility, but it’s unable to mount and be recognized?
+Why USB flash drive is in Disk Utility, but it’s unable to be mounted and recognized?
 Why my files can’t be copied to flash drive?
 Obviously, you encounter disk format problem.

 If your USB flash drive is used for both Windows and Mac computers, the HFS+ and NTFS formats are not applicable.
 HFS+ can’t be recognized on Windows, and NTFS format can only be read (unable to be written) on Mac.
 FAT32 and exFAT supports both of them, but FAT32 has a limitation of file size.
 Therefore, exFAT should be the best choice.